containers/podman/docs/source/markdown/podman-pod-create.1.md

   Note: Rootlesskit changes the source IP address of incoming packets to a IP address in the container network namespace, usually `10.0.2.100`.
 If your application requires the real source IP address, e.g. web server logs, use the slirp4netns port handler.
 The rootlesskit port handler is also used for rootless containers when connected to user-defined networks.
   - **port_handler=slirp4netns**: Use the slirp4netns port forwarding, it is slower than rootlesskit but preserves the correct source IP address.
 This port handler cannot be used for user-defined networks.

-#### **--network-alias**=strings
+#### **--network-alias**=*alias*

-Add a DNS alias for the pod.
-When the pod is joined to a CNI network with support for the dnsname plugin, the containers inside the pod will be accessible through this name from other containers in the network.
+Add a network-scoped alias for the pod, setting the alias for all networks that the pod joins.
+To set a name only for a specific network, use the alias option as described under the **--network** option.
+Network aliases work only with the bridge networking mode.
+This option can be specified multiple times.
+NOTE: A container will only have access to aliases on the first network that it joins.
+This is a limitation that will be removed in a later release.

 #### **--no-hosts**